 Together, we will work in a safe, one-on-one environment that is both caring and confidential.
 During individual therapy we will identify which aspects of your life are challenging you and work through your feelings, beliefs and behaviors around those challenges.

 We at Minisink Psychology & Psychotherapy work with people from all walks of life, to help them toward the path they seek for themselves.
 Through our work together, we’ll explore what’s really driving you to feel the things you feel, take the actions that you take.
 This process will also help unearth opportunities for long-lasting transformation.
 Increased awareness of your feelings typically leads to greater self-acceptance and self-esteem; AND… you will learn DBT skills and cognitive shifts to help you understand and manage your emotions and thoughts.
 Through therapy, you should also develop a positive vision for your life that motivates and inspires you.

 Personal challenges will continue to arise, but the process of individual therapy should help you implement viable solutions and long-term strategies.
 By investing in your own mental well-being today, you may be able to eliminate years of possible future emotional trauma.

 Adolescence and pre-adolescence is the developmental period between childhood and adulthood, spanning the ages of approximately 10 through 19.
 During this evolution, changes in hormones and cognitions occur.
 Added pressures from peers, parents and school can contribute to conflicts pertaining to identity, sexuality, peer relationships and many more.
-These changes can create challenges for teens struggling to let go and parents campaigning to hold on.
+These changes can create challenges for teens and pre-teens struggling to let go and parents campaigning to hold on.
 If left untreated, these issues can lead to depression, anxiety, substance use, risk-taking behaviors and thoughts of death, self-harm or suicide.